 - Dolomite lime is high in magnesium.
 Dolomite has a neutral pH level of 7.0, which when mixed with the soil, creates the optimum pH levels for cannabis growth.
 Dolomite lime is available at local garden centers.

 - Liquid lime blends with the soil quicker than the powders.
 Both garden lime and dolomite are available in liquid form.

 Although unrelated to macronutrients found in NPK fertilizers, these micronutrients are still crucial to your plants.
 They support the many metabolic functions cannabis needs to develop properly, such as photosynthesis, protein synthesis, N fixation, and oxidation-reduction reactions.

-Obviously, compost cannot be added to a hydroponic system, but the benefits of compost can still be obtained in the hydroponic environment in the form of compost tea.
+Obviously, you cannot add compost to a hydroponic system.
+However, you can still obtain the benefits of compost in a hydroponic environment with compost tea.
 However, special care must be taken when doing so.
-Compost tea should be used as a foliar spray and should only be added directly in drip to drain systems.
+Use compost tea should as a foliar spray or add it directly in drip to drain systems.

 Although compost tea can be applied at soil level in addition to its use as a foliar spray, we hope you are a conscientious gardener and have amended your in-ground or container grown plants with compost.
 As such, this particular discussion is geared towards the hydroponic gardener.

 Compost tea is available for purchase through most hydroponic shops.
 They will either prepare the tea and sell it fresh, or offer kits to enable you to make your own.
 Or, if you have a green (brown, in this case!) thumb, we will offer a condensed version to create this nutrient packed food source for your soilless cannabis garden.